Keechant Sewell

-Keechant L. Sewell (born April 2, 1972) is an American police officer and administrator who is currently serving as the 45th New York City Police Commissioner, the first woman to serve in the position.
+Keechant L. Sewell (born April 2, 1972) is an American baseball executive, former police officer and administrator.
+Sewell is currently the New York Mets Senior Vice President of Security and Guest Experience.
+She previously served as the 45th New York City Police Commissioner, the first woman and third black person to serve in the position.
+On June 12, 2023, Sewell announced that she was stepping down as commissioner.
+No reason was given for her departure.

 Early life

 Sewell was raised in the Queens neighborhood of Long Island City, including at the Queensbridge Houses.
 She later lived in the Queens neighborhoods of Corona and Jamaica.

 Career

 Nassau County Police Department

 In October 1997, Sewell became a police officer assigned to Nassau County Police Department's Fifth Precinct.
 Sewell was eventually promoted through the ranks to become the commanding officer of the 7th Precinct and then, by 2016, commanding officer of the major case squad.
 In 2008 Sewell had attended the FBI National Academy, and other assignments included the Professional Standards Bureau, Internal Affairs, and training with the FBI to be the county's chief hostage negotiator.
 On September 24, 2020, Sewell was promoted to NCPD's chief of detectives, commanding a staff of approximately 350 officers.

-Sewell was also member of the New York–New Jersey Joint-Terrorism Task Force.
+Sewell was also a member of the New York–New Jersey Joint-Terrorism Task Force.